• Skip to main content

 If you’re building projects for your clients, or you’re managing a website that has some complex functionality, you may find that you need a page to be excluded from the cache for it to work correctly.

-This article will walk you through how to set this up with GridPane’s server caching options.
+This article will walk you through how to set this up with GridPane’s Nginx server caching options, and how to make cache exclusions for individual websites or all websites on a server.

-Before we begin, be sure to confirm which cache type you’re using inside of your websites customizer by heading to you Sites page inside your GridPane account and clicking on your sites domain name.
+Before we begin, be sure to confirm which cache type you’re using inside of your website’s customizer by heading to your Sites page inside your GridPane account and clicking on your site’s domain name.

 Use your favorite SSH client and connect to your server IP as root.
 If this is your first time connecting to one of your servers, please see the following articles to get started: